 How to Find an Illinois DMV / SOS Office

+How to find the Illinois department of motor vehicles?
 There are numerous Secretary of State (SOS) offices throughout Illinois, for those occasions when you’ll need to visit one in person.
 The Illinois Facility Finder page makes it easy to find a location near you.
 Simply enter your city or zip code and the reason for your visit, and you’ll get the location of the nearest appropriate office.
 (Keep in mind that not all Illinois DMV locations offices will be able to provide every service, so be sure to specify the ones you’ll need when entering the Search information.)

 Appointments with the Illinois SOS / IL DMV